You can’t stand your husband anymore!

 Do you hover over your husband, telling him how he needs to do things?

 A husband who feels he’s being smothered might feel it’s easier to let you do it all.
 He might feel he’s going to screw things up, so why even try?

 They may feel more at ease letting you do it all.
 He believes you know best when it comes to parenting.

 Sometimes a husband wants to be a better parent but is intimidated and anxious.
-He may not know how to let you know he’s not confident enough.
+He may not know how to tell you he’s not confident enough.